xan105/node-powertoast/README.md

 - Notifications when app is fullscreen aren't displayed

+  You can't drawn a notification over an exclusive fullscreen app.
+  But you can over a fullscreen borderless.

-  Check your focus assistant and notifcation settings in the windows settings panel.
+  Double check your focus assistant and notifcation settings in the windows settings panel.
+  Note that since Windows 10 1903 there is a new default fullscreen auto rule enabled to alarm only by default which will prevent toast notification over fullscreen borderless.

 - Slight delay between event and the display of the notification

   Running the PowerShell script can take a few seconds in some cases.
   If you are loading remote img resource via http/https it can significantly impact the delay if it hasn't been cached yet.

 - Notification don't stay in the Action center

-  A Win32 app notification will remove itself from the Action center when the app gets focus.<br/>
+  A Win32 appID -> notification will remove itself from the Action center when the app gets focus.<br/>
   A UWP one will not.